ashish3281/DSA-1/README.md

 Due to my university Exams I am not continue but Not let start again Day Fourteen --question 54 to 56
 Day Fifteen --question 57 to 60
-Day Sxixteen --question 61 to 63
+Day Sixteen --question 61 to 63
 Day Seventeen --question 64 to 67
+Day Eighteen -- question 68 to 70
 </pre>
 <hr>
 <h2>Pattern Question</h2>